rmt-07-glasgow-fox/ecommerce-server/README.md

-# Kingame server
+# Funorama server
-Kingame server is used for Kingame e-commerce web application.
-Kingame is a website for you to buy digital or physical copy PC games, console games, hand-held console games, you named it.
+Funorama server is used for Funorama e-commerce web application.
+Funorama is a website for you to buy digital or physical copy PC games, console games, hand-held console games, you named it.

 > P.S.: This app is still experimental and for educational purpose.